-While the Simpsons sleep, their house is invaded by the Springfield Cat Burglar, who leaves a calling card in exchange for such valuables as Marge's pearls (even though Marge has a large ball of replacement pearl necklaces in a drawer), Bart's stamp collection and portable TV, and Lisa's saxophone.
+While the Simpsons sleep, their house is invaded by the Springfield Cat Burglar, who leaves a calling card in exchange for such valuables as Marge's pearls (even though Marge has a large ball of replacement pearl necklaces in a drawer), Bart's stamp collectionnote and portable TV, and Lisa's saxophone.
 It's up to Homer and his newly-formed vigilante group to catch their man — if only they'd stop bullying everyone in town.

 This episode contains examples of:

 - Accidental Public Confession: While Homer might have thought he was being clever and using Confusing Multiple Negatives, it's really this trope.Kent Brockman: Well, what do you say to the accusation that your group has been causing more crimes than it's been preventing?

 Homer: Oh Kent, I'd be lying if I said my men weren't committing crimes.

-Kent Brockman: Well, touche'.
+Kent Brockman: Mmm, touché.

-- Affably Evil: Terry Molloy.
+- Affably Evil: Molloy.
 If it weren't for his stealing and, at the end, tricking everyone into going on a wild goose chase so he can escape prison, he'd just be affable (and even then, he left a politely worded letter to explain the purpose of the wild goose chase).
 If anything, Springfield's attempts to deal with the cat burglaries cause more damage than he does.Molloy: I may have stolen your worldly possessions, but your charming little town has stolen my heart.
 (All of the citizens of Springfield go "aww" at that and say that they should let him go).